PhD in French

 All international students whose undergraduate degree is from an institution in a country where the official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.

-Please note: for 2024 admissions, we are not requiring the GRE exam.
+Please note that we do not require GRE scores as part of our application process.
 You may submit GRE scores if you wish, but there is no requirement to do so.